cloudflare/cloudflare-docs/content/logs/faq/general-faq.md

 Only 2 types of cache purge requests can be found in the logs:
 - Purge Everything requests are logged in the [Audit Log](https://developers.cloudflare.com/logs/reference/log-fields/account/audit_logs/).
-- for the "Purge by URL" requests, an entry is logged in the [HTTP Request](https://developers.cloudflare.com/logs/reference/log-fields/zone/http_requests/) where the Cache Status is **PURGE**
+- For the Purge by URL requests, an entry is logged in the [HTTP Request](https://developers.cloudflare.com/logs/reference/log-fields/zone/http_requests/) where the Cache Status is **PURGE**.